Cristina Haverty, Ed.M.

 How does your professional background influence your time in the classroom with students?

 "The best educational moments I’ve had in the classroom have come from my ability to share my experiences as a practicing athletic trainer.
-My experiences in the athletic training room turn the classroom’s hypothetical situations into a real case scenarios; ultimately better preparing the students for the unexpected, non-textbook medical cases that we encounter with patients in the real world."
+My experiences in the athletic training room turn the classroom’s hypothetical situations into real case scenarios; ultimately better preparing the students for the unexpected, non-textbook medical cases that we encounter with patients in the real world."